oxidecomputer/progenitor/README.md

 generate_api!("path/to/openapi_document.json");
 ```

-You'll need to add add the following to `Cargo.toml`:
+You'll need to add the following to `Cargo.toml`:

 ```diff
 [dependencies]